joanmolinas/UIViewController-TouchID/README.md

 ##Installation
 At this moment, You can install only a way, manually.
 For install, you can import JMBackgroundCameraView folder to your project.
-Import `JMBackgroundCameraView.h` and init a view.
+Import `UIViewController+TouchID.h` and init a view.
 ##Usage
 1. Import `UIViewController+TouchID.h and .m`in your project:
     `#import "UIViewController+TouchID.h"`